Pylons/pyramid/docs/tutorials/wiki/installation.rst

 - you are willing to use :term:`traversal` to map URLs to code.

-- you want to use imperative code plus a :term:`scan` to perform configuration.

 .. note::

    :app:`Pyramid` supports any persistent storage mechanism (e.g. a SQL